Most Kwai Chung: Background

 The company and the "Most" brand is founded by Roy Tsui, when he launched 100Most in 2013.
 The Chinese name of the brand, “Most” and “Mou Gei” (毛記) is a parody of Hong Kong television station TVB and its Cantonese name “Mou Sin” (無綫).

 The naming of the company trading name with the term "Kwai Chung", which is a district in Hong Kong, is because their headquarters is located in the Kwai Chung district, and that no other listed companies has added a New Territories area name into their trading name.

 History

-In 2013, 100Most was launched as a satirical weekly magazine in Hong Kong.
+The genesis of what would ultimately become Most Kwai Chung Limited was "Blackpaper Limited", formed in 2009 by song lyricist Tsui Ka-Ho (徐家豪) (pen name Lam Yat-hei (林日曦), Iu Kar-ho (姚家豪) (pen name "Ah Bu" (阿Bu)), and Luk Ka-chun (陸家俊) (pen name "Chan Keung" (陳強 (主持人)).

-In 2015, the company launched its new video platform TVMost, which upload numbers of sarcastic videos to Hong Kong citizens, sometimes even imitating TVB’s shows.
+Its founding publication, "Black Paper" (黑紙), was originally a monthly issue consisting of a single-interview article crammed into an A5-size postcard and originally sold for HK$1 each.
+From that, "Black Paper" expanded into more regular short video interviews or topics from 2012 until the end of 2016.
+They were targeted at the young adult audience and known for being brief, punchy and to the point.

-On 26 July 2017, Most Kwai Chung submitted their application for listing in the Hong Kong Stock Exchange, but was rejected in January 2018.
-On 29 January 2018, the company resubmitted their application and it was successfully listed.
+From these origins, and from the same creators, came numerous sister publications - all of which proved popular with the same young demographics.